Table of Contents

 Walking meditation

-As you walk, try to direct your awareness to one or more sensations that you would normally take for granted, such as your breath coming in and out of your body.
-Movement of your feet and legs, or their contact with the ground or floor counts as well.
+As you walk, focus on one or more sensations you usually ignore.
+For example, notice your breath coming in and out.
+The movement of your feet and legs, or their contact with the ground or floor, counts as well.
 For many people, slow, formal walking meditation is an acquired taste.
-But the more you process, even for short periods, the more it is likely to grow on you.
+But the more you process it, even for short periods, the more it is likely to grow on you.

 Affiliate Disclosure: